pycom/pycom-micropython-sigfox/docs/library/network.Sigfox.rst

 .. method:: sigfox.public_key([public])

-   Allows to set or get the public key flag.
+   Sets or gets the public key flag.
 When called passing a ``True`` value the Sigfox public key will be used to encrypt the packets.
 Calling it without arguments returns the state of the flag.

 Constants